kaitai-io/push_artifacts/README.md

 # push-artifacts
-A GitHub Action for pushing build artifacts to a remote Git repository
+A Bash script for pushing build artifacts to a remote Git repository